Update I have reviewed iA Writer version 5!

 iA Writer also supports document versioning, a feature it inherits from macOS which gives you a file-level Time Machine system where you can browse the document's history of changes without the messiness of using Git and Diff on the command line.

-Drafting to editing
+From drafting to editing

 Another thing I dinged Ulysses for was that it used its own syntax for editorial markup, instead of using CriticMarkup.